globality-corp/microcosm/README.md

     Factories may access the service metadata via `graph.metadata`.
 This allows for several best practices:

-     -  Components can implement global conventions (e.g. for logging or persistence), using the service name as a discriminator.
+     -  Components can implement ecosystem-wide conventions (e.g. for logging or persistence), using the service name as a discriminator.
      -  Components can customize their behavior during development (`debug=True`) and unit testing (`testing=True`)

- 3. Reference any `namespace` in the object graph to access the corresponding `component`:
+ 3. Reference any `binding` in the `object graph` to access the corresponding `component`:

         print graph.foo

-    By default, components are initialized *lazily*.
-In this example, accessing `graph.foo` would automatically invoke `create_foo()` and that function's reference to `graph.bar` would, in turn, invoke `create_bar()`.
+    Components are initialized *lazily*.
+In this example, the first time `graph.foo` is accessed, the bound factory (`create_foo()`) is automatically invoked.
+Since this factory in turn accesses `graph.bar`, the next factory in the chain (`create_bar()`) would also be called if it had not been called yet.

     Graph cycles are not allowed, although dependent components may cache the graph instance to access depending components after initialization completes.

- 4. Optionally, initialize the service's components explicitly:
+ 4. Optionally, initialize the microservice's components explicitly:

         graph.use(
             "foo",
+            "bar",
         )

-    This construction initializes the listed components up front and then *disables* further lazy initializtion, allowing services to catch initialization errors early.
+    While the same effect could be achieved by accessing `graph.foo` or `graph.bar`, this construction has the advantage of initializes the listed components up front and triggering any configuration errors as early as possible.

+    It is also possible to then *disable* any subsequent lazy initialization, preventing any unintended initialization during subsequent operations:

+        graph.lock()

+## Assumptions

+This library was influenced by the [pinject](https://github.com/google/pinject) project, but makes a few assumption that allow for a great deal of simplication:

+ 1. Microservices are small enough that simple string bindings suffice.
+Or, put another way, conflicts between identically bound components are a non-concern.

+ 2. Microservices use processes, not threads to scale.
+As such, thread synchronization is a non-goal.

+ 3. Mocking (and patching) of the object graph is important and needs to be easy.
+Unit tests expect to use the ubiquitous [mock](https://github.com/testing-cabal/mock) library; it should be trivial to temporarily replace a component.

+ 4. Some components will be functions that modify other components rather than objects that need to be instantiated.